ericestes/copas/README.md

 Most of the files are self-explanatory. `Button.md` contains styleguide information, and `index.js` is a convenience file that exports the React component found in `Button.js`.

+## Using Stylguidist

+Storybook is a development environment for React UI components.
+It allows you to browse a component library, view the different states of each component, and interactively develop and test components.

+We can utilize this tool to develop components in isolation, without worrying about authentication, routing, translations, etc.

+The styleguide will also be deployed and referenced by the visual team.

 ## Technologies Used

 ### Scripting